mcgregol/HockeyTV/README.md

 # HockeyTV
-~Il~legally download game video directly from HockeyTV for free
+~Illegally~ download game video directly from HockeyTV for free